Thunder Playoff Tickets Go on Sale Tomorrow

 Adirondack Thunder News Release

-GLENS FALLS - The Adirondack Thunder, proud ECHL affiliate of the New Jersey Devils and Utica Comets, have announced that tickets for the 2026 Kelly Cup Playoffs go on sale on Monday, April 13 at 12 p.m.
+GLENS FALLS - The Adirondack Thunder, proud ECHL affiliate of the New Jersey Devils and Utica Comets, have announced that tickets for the 2026 Kelly Cup Playoffs are on sale on now.

 The opponent is still to be determined, but Adirondack will host Game 3 on Wednesday, April 29, Game 4 on Friday, May 1, and if necessary, Game 5 on Saturday, May 2.
-Get your tickets starting at 12 p.m. on (Insert date here), visiting the SeatGeek Box Office at Harding Mazzotti Arena, or the Thunder Front Office.
+Get your tickets starting at 12 p.m. on Monday, April 13, visiting the SeatGeek Box Office at Harding Mazzotti Arena, or the Thunder Front Office.

 Game 3: Wednesday, April 29 vs. Wheeling/Maine - 7 p.m.